 5 Great is his glory because of your help,

-honour and majesty you lay upon him.
+honor and majesty you lay upon him.

 6 For you make him most blessed forever,

 you make him glad with the joy of your presence.

-7 For the king puts always his trust in the Lord;
+7 For the king puts always his trust in the LORD;

 the Most High, in his love, will preserve him

 unshaken.

 8 Your hand will reach all your foes,

 your right hand, all who hate you.

 9 You will make them like a furnace of fire,

 when you appear, Lord.

 The LORD will swallow them up in his wrath.

 The fire will devour them.

 10 You will sweep their offspring from the earth,

 their children from humanity.

 11 When they scheme against you

 and hatch evil plots - they will fail.

 12 For you aim your bow at their faces,

 make them turn in flight.

 13 Be exalted, Lord, in your strength,

 to your might we shall sing and make music.

-to your might we share ong and make music.